-The ESPP enables eligible employees to purchase shares of the Company's common stock at the end of each offering period at a price equal to

-% of the fair market value of the shares on the first trading day or the last trading day of the offering period, whichever is lower.
+The ESPP enables eligible employees to purchase shares of the Company's common stock at the end of each offering period at a price equal to 85% of the fair market value of the shares on the first trading day or the last trading day of the offering period, whichever is lower.
 Eligible employees generally include all employees.
-Share purchases are funded through payroll deductions of at least

-% and up to

-% of an employee's eligible compensation for each payroll period.
-The number of shares reserved for issuance under the ESPP increase automatically on the first day of each fiscal year, beginning on January 1, 2022, by a number equal to the lesser of shares have been issued pursuant to the ESPP.
+Share purchases are funded through payroll deductions of at least 1% and up to 15% of an employee's eligible compensation for each payroll period.
+The number of shares reserved for issuance under the ESPP increases automatically on the first day of each fiscal year, beginning on January 1, 2022, by a number equal to the lesser of 440,502 shares, 1% of the total number of shares of the Company's capital stock (including all classes of the Company's common stock) outstanding on the last day of the calendar month prior to the date of the increase, or such lower number of shares (including no shares) approved by the Company's board of directors.
+As of September 30, 2024, 88,752 shares have been issued pursuant to the ESPP.
 The ESPP generally provides for six-month consecutive offering periods beginning on September 14, 2021.
 The ESPP is a compensatory plan as defined by the authoritative guidance for stock compensation.
-Stock-based compensation expense related to the ESPP for the three months ended March 31, 2024, was \$
+Stock-based compensation expense related to the ESPP for the three and nine months ended September 30, 2024, was \$0.1 million and \$0.2 million, respectively.